NeifyT/ai-case-study/README.md

 ## A Big “Oh No!”

 It is appalling when an organization’s co-founder tacitly, although perhaps accidentally, admits that their product (in Monty Python parlance) smells of elderberries.
-Dr. Elizabeth Adams is quoted in TechCrucnh as saying:
+Dr. Elizabeth Adams is quoted in TechCrunch as saying:

 > “Ello doesn’t test for comprehension.
 We’re really focused on engagement and the child’s love for reading and growing that confidence… We give children an experience that is based on learning, but also delightful and doesn’t feel like a test.”[^53]